hellenike/textbook/docs/topics/module6/future-conditions/index.md

 ## Future conditions

 - Unlike past and present, don't (can't) fall into categories of "factual/contrafactual"
-- instead: "more vivid" / "less vivid"
+- instead: "more vivid" / "less vivid" statements about the future.
+- meaning:
+    - "More vivid": a confident statement ("this will happen")
+    - "Less vivid": maybe this will happen.